concourse/concourse/README.md

 | Var source prototypes    |                  | ⚠ Needs RFC |
 | Notifier prototypes      | 🚧 [#28][rfc-28] | ⚠ RFC not ready |

-The Concourse team at VMware will be working through this backlog for the forseeable future, but in the interest of growing a healthy community of contributors we strongly encourage anyone interested in this to volunteer!
-We can leverage the highly parallelizeable aspect of v10 being many orthogonal features to get this done much more quickly.
+The Concourse team at VMware will be working on these features, however in the interest of growing a healthy community of contributors we would really appreciate any volunteers.
+This roadmap is very easy to parallelize, as it is comprised of many orthogonal features, so the faster we can power through it, the faster we can all benefit.
+We want these for our own pipelines too! 😆

-If you'd like to get involved, hop in [Discord][discord] or leave a comment on any of the issues linked above and we can coordinate.
-We're more than happy to help out, answer questions, and pick up any work that you don't feel comfortable doing (e.g. UI).
+If you'd like to get involved, hop in [Discord][discord] or leave a comment on any of the issues linked above so we can coordinate.
+We're more than happy to help figure things out or pick up any work that you don't feel comfortable doing (e.g. UI, unfamiliar parts, etc.).

-Thanks to everyone who has helped out, and thanks to our users for their patience while we figure out how to support such common functionality the "Concoursey way!" 🙏
+Thanks to everyone who has contributed so far, whether in code or in the community, and thanks to everyone for their patience while we figure out how to support such common functionality the "Concoursey way!" 🙏

 [issue-5813]: https://github.com/concourse/concourse/issues/5813
 [issue-5814]: https://github.com/concourse/concourse/issues/5814